percona/pmm-doc/docs/how-to/configure.md

 ## Alerting

-As well as Alertmanager, PMM has *integrated alerting*.
+As well as Alertmanager, PMM has its own built-in *integrated alerting* feature.

 An alert is a named set of *rules*, conditions or criteria met by an event that results in you receiving a *notification*.